-The independent assessors will ask a minimum of 5 open questions during the professional discussion and may ask follow-up questions to seek clarification where required.
+The independent assessors will ask a minimum of 4 open questions between them during the professional discussion and may ask follow-up questions to seek clarification where required.

-Assessment should take place against the knowledge, skills and behaviours assigned to this assessment method, which are listed in the mapping section of this document.
+Assessment must take place against the knowledge, skills and behaviours assigned to this assessment method, which are listed in the mapping section of this document.